martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 to identify the last informational response and a value of "*" identifies all informational responses.

+TBD:

+: Indexing is a little strange given the use case here.
+The problem lies in working out what to do with multiple entries.
+Maybe the right answer is to allow for selecting just the first, last, or all items.
+That would simplify the scheme a little.

 Indexing applies after any conditions are applied (see {{condition}}), allowing a URI to identify single informational response.